wp-plugins/email-encoder-bundle/readme.txt

 Will be encoded, which creates the following output in the source code of your page:
 `<script type="text/javascript">/*<![CDATA[*/ML="mo@k<insc:r.y=-Ehe a\">f/lMt";MI="4CB8HC77=D0C5HJ1>H563DB@:AF=D0C5HJ190<6C0A2JA7J;6HDBBJ5JHA=DI<B?0C5HDEI<B?0C5H4GCE";OT="";for(j=0;j<MI.length;j++){OT+=ML.charAt(MI.charCodeAt(j)-48);}document.write(OT);/*]]>*/</script><noscript>*protected email*</noscript>`

-This means spambots are not able to scan this emailaddress from the site.
+Therefore spambots are not able to scan this emailaddress from the site.

+Within your posts, you can use the shortcode `[email_encode]`, f.e.:
+`[email_encode email="myname@test.nl" display="My Email"]`

 = Which encoding method should I use? =

 The `Html Encode` method uses the built-in function of WordPress and does not use any javascript.
 Although JavaScript methods (like `JavaScript ASCII`) are probably better protection against spambots.

+= How to create mailto links that opens in a new window? =

+You could use add extra params to the mailto link and add `target='_blank'`, f.e.:
+`[encode_email email="yourmail@test.nl" display="My Mail" extra_attrs="target='_blank'"]`

 = How to encode emails in ALL widgets? =

 If the option 'All text widgets' is activated, only all widgets will be filtered for encoding.
 It's possible to encode emails in all widgets by using the Widget Logic plugin and activate the 'widget_content' filter.

-= How to create mailto links that opens in a new window? =

-You could use add extra params to the mailto link and add `target='_blank'`, f.e.:
-`[encode_email email="yourmail@test.nl" display="My Mail" extra_attrs="target='_blank'"]`

 [Do you have another question?
 Please ask me](http://www.freelancephp.net/contact/)